DLibatique/LATN102-S20/notes/module-2.md

 * Although the teacher told them to stop working, the students kept writing (*scrībēbant*) their exams.
 * Katie was demanding (*poscēbat*) that they play Beyonce.

-## The Imperfect Tense - Formation
+## Formation of the Imperfect Active and Passive Indicative

-To form the imperfect tense, we begin by finding the verb's present stem.
+To form the imperfect active and passive indicative, we begin by finding the verb's present stem.
 To find the present stem, we take the second principal part (the present active infinitive) and chop off the final *-re* .

 For instance, in the case of the verb, *videō*, it second principal part is *vidēre* and taking off the *-re* gives us a present stem of *vidē-*.